Orlando for Preschoolers & School-Aged Kids

 Save on discount tickets: Orlando Theme Parks

 On a similar note, SeaWorld® Orlando is chock-full of magical animal encounters, such as at the recently upgraded Dolphin Nursery, that are sure to have your kids oohing and aahing in no time.
-Younger school-aged children are also going to love the park’s brand-new Sesame Street Land™.
+Younger school-aged children are also going to love the park’s Sesame Street Land™.

 Over at Universal’s Islands of Adventure at Universal Orlando Resort, have your camera ready for photo opportunities with The Cat in the Hat before the family enjoys rides based on him and other beloved Dr. Seuss characters at Seuss Landing.
 Children will love a visit to The Wizarding World of Harry Potter™, too.

 This is also a great age to introduce your children to Disney’s Blizzard Beach® and Disney's Typhoon Lagoon®, Universal’s Volcano Bay, Aquatica® Orlando, and LEGOLAND Florida Resort’s on-site water park, all of which have special areas for younger guests.
+(Please note that water parks are subject to seasonal closings and might be unavailable at the time of your visit.)

 For some indoor flights of fancy, head to WonderWorks at Pointe Orlando on International Drive.
 Here, science is fun thanks to a wealth of hands-on, interactive exhibits and other activities.
-Ripley’s Believe It or Not!, also located on International Drive, is another source of unusual artifacts with proven appeal to kids, and don’t forget about the SEA LIFE Orlando Aquarium at ICON Park™.
+Ripley’s Believe It or Not!, also located on International Drive, is another source of unusual artifacts with proven appeal to kids, and don’t forget about the SEA LIFE Orlando Aquarium at ICON Park®.
 For a colorful experience artistic children will love, visit Crayola Experience at The Florida Mall®, just 20 minutes from ICON Park.

 Save on discount tickets: Orlando Attractions